 Each sponsor provides the list of packages that they want to see supported.
 Freexian makes an estimation of the workload (and thus cost) associated to each of those packages.
 The cost of each package is split among all the sponsors that are using this package.

 Sponsors are invoiced bi-yearly for the exact amount needed to support their packages.
 The amount will vary as sponsors are leaving (or joining) the program.
-Each sponsor defines a time limit and/or a cost limit for each semester.
+Each sponsor defines a cost limit for each semester and/or a time limit (indicating for how long they plan to use the service).

 Not all packages can be supported by our ELTS offering: